 The problem was the high frequency of side effects: carpel tunnel pain, edema, arthralgias and glucose intolerance, are the identical dose-related, side effects that have been reported by previous studies.
 The starting dose of HGH used was 30 ug/kg or about 2.4 mg for an 80 kg man.
 This equates to a daily dose of 1mg/day, but it was given as the higher amount of 2.4 mg per each dose.
 The average dose we use is 0.2mg/day and increase to 0.4mg/day after one month.
 It is obvious that a much higher dose given less frequently should cause symptoms and it did.

 Dr. Papadakis reported the same benefits and side effects in her article in the Annals of Internal Medicine five years ago.
 The problem in both studies is that they used HGH at such high doses and only three times per week!
 Anyone who has ever responsibly prescribed HGH would expect these types of side effects at such high doses.
 Many of us who prescribe HGH know that using smaller doses given daily will avoid such side effects.
-I have been teaching this technique to physicians for five years and rarely have I encountered problems.
+I have been teaching this technique to providers for five years and rarely have I encountered problems.
 The rare side effects are eliminated by dose adjustment.

-Out of the hundreds of physicians that I know prescribing HGH, I know of no one that prescribes HGH at this high of dose nor at only three times per week.
+Out of the hundreds of providers that I know prescribing HGH, I know of no one that prescribes HGH at this high of dose nor at only three times per week.
 Moreover, HGH manufacturers recommend daily injections, rather than one injection three times a week.
 The PDR also recommends that all HGH be dosed daily.
-If most doctors prescribe daily injections without problems as the PDR recommends, why do these world-renown scientists use high doses three times weekly?
+If most providers prescribe daily injections without problems as the PDR recommends, why do these world-renown scientists use high doses three times weekly?
 Simply because that is what had always been done in past studies.

 To me, it seems absurd and a waste of time, money, and expertise to conduct a study using doses sure to cause side effects.
-Mitchell Harman, M.D., who co-authored this study, is aware that doctors throughout the world prescribe HGH daily and in smaller doses seemingly without problems and that this is the method that should be studied.
+Mitchell Harman, M.D., who co-authored this study, is aware that providers throughout the world prescribe HGH daily and in smaller doses seemingly without problems and that this is the method that should be studied.
 However, in order to keep in concert with other studies, they continued to study HGH at the wrong dose and in the wrong method, in spite of a plethora of experience and information to the contrary.
 Had the dosing regimens been different, I’m sure the study would be viewed in a more positive light.

 One must thoroughly understand HGH and the different dosing regimens to understand why this study is flawed.
 Hopefully one day a pharmaceutical company will give a grant to repeat the study using the correct and agreed upon dosing — only then would the results truly reflect HGH therapy.